Fast KV Compaction via Attention Matching: KV Compaction via Attention Matching

 KV compaction aims to replace $(\bm{K},\bm{V})$ with a shorter cache $(\bm{C}_k,\bm{C}_v)\in\mathbb{R}^{t\times d}$ with $t<T$ such that conditioning on $(\bm{C}_k, \bm{C}_v)$ behaves similarly to conditioning on $(\bm{K},\bm{V})$ for any query $\bm{q}\in\mathbb{R}^{1\times d}$.

 A key requirement is compatibility with ordinary KV caching: compaction should remain valid even when the compacted prefix is concatenated with arbitrary uncompacted tokens (e.g., the most recent turn) or with future tokens appended after compaction (e.g., user queries or model continuations).
-Concretely, for any additional key--value blocks $(\bm{K}_{\text{fixed}},\bm{V}_{\text{fixed}})$, we would ideally like
+Concretely, for any additional key--value blocks $(\bm{K}_{\text{fixed}},\bm{V}_{\text{fixed}})$, we would ideally like the attention output over the compacted prefix to match that over the original prefix (Figure~\ref{fig:attention-matching}).
+Writing $S = |\bm{K}_{\text{fixed}}|$ for the number of appended tokens, the denominators below sum over the full concatenated sequence ($T{+}S$ and $t{+}S$ keys, respectively).
+Written explicitly (omitting the $\sqrt d$ scaling for readability; see Appendix~\ref{app:verbose_equations}), we would like